 - If your return date changes, communicate it clearly and as soon as you know.

 For employers, it’s in their best interest to offer bereavement leave.
-Decreased productivity, missing days of work, apathy, depression, lapses in judgement—these are just a few of the symptoms that grief can bring, especially when a window for properly processing feelings isn’t offered.
+Decreased productivity, missing days of work, apathy, depression, lapses in judgement—these are just a few of the symptoms that grief can bring, especially when time for properly processing feelings isn’t offered.

 According to a recent study by ComRes for the National Council for Palliative Care and Dying Matters, more than 50 percent of responders said they would consider leaving a job that didn’t offer proper bereavement support.
 Additionally, around one-third of recently grieving people felt that their employers didn’t treat them with empathy and compassion.

 Since grief is such a multi-faceted experience, three to five days may not be sufficient time for recovery.
-Hopefully, your employers are understanding and offer additional support.
+Hopefully, your employer is understanding and offers additional support.
 In other cases, there are support groups that might help with processing those leftover emotions.
 Useful resources like GriefShare can even allow you to search by area for support groups close to you.

 In the end, no matter how much time off you’re granted from your employer, finding a support network is crucial in navigating and processing your grief.

 What if you aren't able to take bereavement leave?